nisaacdz/hserver/docs/plan.md

     1. Set up the Workspace and Docker Compose (Postgres 15+).
     2. Implement `diesel_async` + `deadpool` boilerplate.
     3. Write SQL migrations for `users`, `rooms`, and `bookings`.
-    4.  **Critical:** Write a unit test using `testcontainers` that attempts to insert two overlapping bookings. *Ensure the database rejects the second one.*
+    4.  **Critical:** Write a unit test that attempts to insert two overlapping bookings. *Ensure the database rejects the second one.*
+        *   *Note:* Currently using a dedicated test database (configured via `.env.test`) for verification.
+        *   *Future Goal:* Migrate to `testcontainers` for isolated, ephemeral database testing.

 #### **Sprint 2: Inventory & Pricing (Internal First)**